 Strawberry liqueur is not a common ingredient in cocktail menus, and can potentially be hard to find on liquor store shelves.
 It’s especially hard to find ones that don’t rely on artificial coloring, flavoring and sweeteners.
 Giffard, a French label, consistently produces quality fruit liqueurs, and Fragoli is a liqueur that contains whole strawberries in it.

-White crème de cacao and the strawberry liqueur mimic the pleasures of white chocolate coated strawberries, and it gets even more rich and delicious with the half and half.
-With over four ounces of liquid in it, it’s a fairly hefty sized drink, especially after it gets shaken up and foamy.
+White creme de cacao and the strawberry liqueur mimic the pleasures of white chocolate-coated strawberries, and it gets even more rich and delicious with the half-and-half.
+With over four ounces of liquid in it, it’s a fairly hefty-sized drink, especially after it gets shaken up and foamy.
 Also, with two very sweet liqueurs and half an ounce of cream, it packs a larger caloric punch than your standard cocktail.
-Because of this, it’s probably best to stick with just one, maybe two, at a given time.
+Because of this, it’s probably best to stick with just one—maybe two—at a time.

 - 2 ounces London dry gin

 - Garnish: strawberry

 Add the gin, strawberry liqueur, white creme de cacao and half-and-half to a shaker with ice and shake until well-chilled.